 Testing forages to accurately determine their dry matter and nutrient content is an essential starting point for developing a sound and profitable nutrition program.
-The nutrient content of forages varies with stage of maturity when harvested as well as between cuttings and crop years.
+The nutrient content of forages varies with stage of maturity when harvested.
+Even when harvested at the same stage of maturity, variations in nutrient content are seen between cuttings within a crop year and between crop years.
 For example, if your corn silage tested 6.6 % crude protein instead of the average of 8.2 and cows consumed 50 lbs of corn silage, your cows would have been underfed protein if you had not tested the silage and just assumed that the protein was 8.2%.
 This deficiency in protein is the amount of crude protein needed to produce 9 lbs of milk.
 The same concept holds when energy is underfed, cows will not milk to their potential and/or they may not easily rebreed.
 On the other side of the coin, if your silage was higher in protein, a lower protein grain mix could be fed which would lower feed costs.
 Also, if it was higher in energy, less grain would need to be fed.
-With feed costs representing 40 to 60% of the cost of producing milk, knowing the correct nutrient content is very important from an economic perspective.
+With feed costs representing 40 to 60% of the cost of producing milk, knowing the correct nutrient content of forages is very important from an economic perspective.